Uti2/portfolio/README.md

 **Brazilian Houses to Rent Dataset** https://github.com/Uti2/Japa-Project.git
 The Brazillian Houses to Rent Dataset is a very valuable resource for exploring trends and patterns in the Brazilian real estate rental market.
+**Titanic Dataset - Cleaned and Engineered for Logistic Regression**